Frequently Asked Questions

 What safety measures does FOCUS use to protect its mentors?

 - With the support of Boulder County Jail and 20th Judicial Probation Department, FOCUS reentry has created key policies that provide volunteers mentors with additional protection.
-For instance, when clients are released from jail all volunteer mentors are provided a cell-phone to give their clients without breaching personal identity security.
 At FOCUS we only introduce each other by first name and your personal information is never revealed.
 Additional policies and protocols are discussed in training.

 Is there an age requirement to be a mentor?